hmemcpy/hmemcpy.com/content/posts/visiting-islay-part-1/index.md

 <img style="float: right; margin: 5px" src="image3.jpg" />The sea was very calm, and we could sit in the cafeteria and drink a cup of coffee at a price that wouldn't shame a major airport.
 There was also a shop with a nice selection of Islay single malts, and a local blend called Black Bottle, which I later discovered is produced by Bunnahabhain.
 Bunnahabhain, by the way, was the "malt of the month" on board the CalMac.
 Around me people were not concerned with the early hour, and were slowly sipping the very gentle malt with just a hint of peat (Bunnahabhain make one of the least peatiest whiskies on Islay).
 I joined the lucky people, and armed with a glass of liquid gold I went up to the deck to enjoy the fresh air and a divine view.

 We arrived at Port Ellen at noon, and from there a short drive to the [Oystercatcher B&B](http://www.islay-bedandbreakfast.com/), where our wonderful hostess Lynn prepared a room for us.
-After a short rest we immediately went to our first Islay destination &#8211; Laphroaig distillery.
+After a short rest we immediately went to our first Islay destination: Laphroaig distillery.

 The short drive to Laphroaig from our B&B was quite an experience by itself.